 Whether you're shopping for your own baby or for great baby/baby shower gifts, Vancouver's best baby stores have lots of adorable options, from toys to baby gear, home decor, and all the necessities babies (and new parents) need.Continue to 5 of 5 below.

 Shopping for Kids on a Budget: Vancouver Discount Stores & Cross-Border Shopping

-Of course, there's another trick to finding low-cost kids' items: Shop Cheap in Bellingham & Seattle.
-You can head across the border to shop, or have specific goods sent to their Bellingham stores for pick-up; for example, one of my friends buys toys/clothes online at Target (U.S.) and then has the items shipped to the Bellingham Target for in-store pick-up.
+Of course, there's another trick to finding low-cost kids' items: shop cheap in Bellingham & Seattle.
+You can head across the border to shop, or have specific goods sent to their Bellingham stores for pick-up; for example, some people buy toys/clothes online at Target (U.S.) and then have the items shipped to the Bellingham Target for in-store pick-up.